qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_selection.rst

       });

       /*
-       * To rename that event, we have to change the event 'changeSelected'
+       * To rename this event, we have to change the name 'changeSelected'
        * to 'changeSelection' and select the first element from the data array.
        */